HL7/US-Core/input/pagecontent/conformance-expectations.md

 There are two different ways to implement US Core:

-1. Profile Only Support:  Systems may support *only* the US Core Profiles to represent clinical information
+1. Profile Only Support:  Systems may support *only* the US Core Profiles to represent clinical information.
 1. Profile Support + Interaction Support: Systems may support *both* the US Core Profile content structure *and* the RESTful interactions defined for a resource.

 #### Profile Only Support

-Systems may deploy, and support, only one or more US Core Profiles to represent clinical information.
+Systems may deploy, and support, one or more US Core Profiles to represent clinical information.
 They are using the profile’s content model without any expectations to implement the US Core interactions.

 An example scenario would be a server using only the [FHIR Bulk Data Access (Flat FHIR)] approach to export resources needed for the US Core Data for Interoperability.
-For this server, the US Core.interactions are unnecessary.
+For this server, the US Core interactions are unnecessary.

 To support a US Core Profile, a server: